 Now, we can also use astronomy to date these myths.
 In my article ASTRONOMY WAS PRACTICED FOR MORE THAN 40000 YEARS – A DEFINITE PROOF I explained this in more detail.
 But here is a quick run through the facts: We are currently living in the age of Pisces, as this is the constellation in which the Sun rises on the spring equinox.
 However, from roughly 2,000BC to our era, the Sun was rising in Aries.
 From 4,000-2,000BC it was in Taurus, and from 6,000-4,000BC it was in Gemini.

-It is clear that these myths, centered around the bull relate to a period between 4,000-2,000BC.
+These myths, centered around the bull relate to a period between 4,000-2,000BC.
 But they also include some of the layers of the previous star lore – when Sun was in Gemini.
 The creation of the world began with the divine twins (Adam and Eve) instead of the primordial bull.
 Perhaps the original layers of Yama myth come from here.
 And quite amazingly, we may still be using the original name of this constellation.

 Star-lore of two consecutive ages is usually mixed up like this.
 In the more recent history – Moses, whose arrival marks the Aries era, talks about the Golden calf (Taurus).
 Also, Christianity (Pisces) included many symbols and saints of the Aries era.
 (Moses with ram’s horns)

 But since one of our main characters is the bull, our timeframe for this story is 4,000-2,000BC.
 I believe that the later date is of more importance.
-Tthis is the time when the Saraswati river dried out, and the great civilizations of that region had disappeared.
+This is the time when the Saraswati river dried out, and the great civilizations of that region had disappeared.
 Some tribes may have migrated towards the Mediterranean.
 In the process, they pushed other tribes from their homeland.
 These migrations resulted in the bronze age phenomenon of “sea peoples”.